ldu3/ChromPolymerDB_tutorial/README.md

 After entering all the information, click the <code style="color : Cyan">Show Heatmap</code>
 <!-- GETTING STARTED -->
-## Step 2.
-Examine the FoldRec interactions
+## Examine the FoldRec interactions

 Here we took IMR90 chr8:127,600,000-128,300,000 as an example.
 <p align="center">